Regulations

 Record-Keeping

-Banks must retain all customer due diligence records, transaction records, and STR documentation for at least five years from the end of the customer relationship or transaction date, whichever is later.
-Records must be retrievable in a format usable for regulatory and law enforcement inspection.
+Banks must retain CDD records, transaction records, and STR-related documentation for at least five years from the end of the relationship or the date of the transaction, whichever is later.
+Records must be retrievable in a form usable by regulators and law enforcement.
+Retention that exists in principle but cannot be produced quickly during an inspection does not meet the requirement.

 6